rg45-com/tappsnevada.org/mission.md

       	<div class="top-icon-box">
           	<center><img src="/assets/images/header-top.png" class="header-icon"></center>
           	<div class="top-bx-inner">
               	<span>TAPPS</span> was <span>founded</span> on <span>January 3, 2014</span> to fill a need in the Las Vegas area to have a live performance of "Taps" at Veteran's Funerals.
 Southern Nevada is home to one of the largest Veteran Populations in the country.
-Our Founders, Trumpeters, TAPPS Board, and volunteers are committed to honouring our Veterans and their families with each performance of "Taps".
+Our Founders, Trumpeters, TAPPS Board, and volunteers are committed to honoring our Veterans and their families with each performance of "Taps".
               </div>
           </div>
           <h4 class="innerHeadingd btmBorder">FOUNDERS</h4>